 Update: July 2020 (Brazil): Novel iron oxide nanocarriers loading topical dutasteride for androgenetic alopecia.

-Lack of Interest in Topical Dutasteride
+Limited Interest in Topical Dutasteride

 What surprises me is that there is so little interest in topical dutasteride in comparison to topical finasteride.
 Both on the part of hair loss sufferers as well as on the part of hair transplant surgeons, dermatologists and physicians.